tante/gmaillabelpurge/README.md

  - IO::Socket::SSL;
  - DateTime.

-The Python version is not compatible with Python 3 at the moment.
+The Python version is compatible with both Python2 and Python3.

 How to use
 ----------